MLDL/FROST/PT-FROST/README.md

 # FROST

-PyTorch Code for the paper: "FROST: Faster and more Robust One-shot Semi-supervised Training" by Helena E. Liu and Leslie N. Smith.
+PyTorch Code for the paper: "FROST: Faster and more Robust One-shot Semi-supervised Training".

 ## Dataset